jimatas/Developist.Core.Persistence/ReadMe.md

 }
 ```

-2. Define your `DbContext` subclass and any custom configuration that is needed to map your entities to the database schema.
+2. Define your `DbContext` subclass, including any custom configuration that is needed to map your entities to the database schema, and register it with the dependency injection system using the `AddDbContext` method.

 ```csharp
 public class MyDbContext : DbContext